brettwooldridge/HikariCP/README.md

 ``Connection.isValid()`` API, which for many drivers provides a fast non-query based aliveness test.
 Regardless, it will always test a connection just microseconds before handing it to you.
-Add to that the fact that the ratio of getConnection() calls to other wrapped JDBC calls is extremely small you you'll find that at an application level there is very little (if any) performance difference.
+Add to that the fact that the ratio of getConnection() calls to other wrapped JDBC calls is extremely small you you'll find that at an application level there is very little performance impact.

-A particularly silly "benchmark" on the BoneCP site starts 500 threads each performing 100 DataSource.getConnection() / connection.close() calls with 0ms delay between.
+A particularly silly "benchmark" on the BoneCP site starts 500 threads each performing 100 ds.getConnection() / connection.close() calls with 0ms delay between.
 Who does that?
 The typical "mix" is dozens or hundreds of JDBC operations between obtaining the connection and closing it (hence the "MixBench") above.
 But ok, we can run this "benchmark" too (times in *Microseconds*):

 | Pool     |  Med (μs) |  Avg (μs) |  Max (μs) |
 | -------- | ---------:| ---------:| ---------:|